R2Northstar/ModdingDocs/docs/source/reference/respawn/damageinfo.rst

 DamageInfo
 ==========

-DamageInfo is a specific, data type, though of intance ``var`` used in :doc:`rSquirrel <../../squirrel/index>` by Respawn to store information about an attack in one variable.
+DamageInfo is a specific, data type, though of instance ``var`` used in :doc:`rSquirrel <../../squirrel/index>` by Respawn to store information about an attack in one variable.

 Most commonly you will find ``damageinfo`` as an argument in a kill or damage callback.
-Respawn made some helper functions that help us extract or set cetrain stats in a ``damageinfo``
+Respawn made some helper functions that help us extract or set certain stats in a ``damageinfo``

 Getter functions